 Who this is for

-PMs scoping competitive landscape, founders preparing for fundraising, GTM leads writing battle cards, and product marketers building comparison pages.
+PMs scoping the competitive landscape, founders preparing for fundraising, GTM leads writing battle cards, and product marketers building comparison pages.

 When not to use these prompts